This page tells you about hypnotherapy in people with cancer. There is information about

 Hypnotherapy is a therapy that uses hypnosis.
 You are in a trance like state where your body is deeply relaxed but your mind is active.
 We all go into such states of mind naturally in daily life, for example, when daydreaming or concentrating deeply on something.

-The therapy is led by a person called a hypnotherapist who can use various methods to put you into a trance state.
-These include speaking to you slowly and soothingly, or asking you to look at a fixed object in front of you or at the edge of your field of vision.
+The therapy is led by a person called a hypnotherapist.
+They can use various methods to put you into a trance state.
+They may speak to you slowly and soothingly.
+Or they may askg you to look at a fixed object in front of you or at the edge of your field of vision.

 You stay in control at all times.
 You may feel heavy or light but remain relaxed.
 When you are in this relaxed state your hypnotherapist suggests things that might help you to change your behaviour or relieve symptoms.
 No one is exactly sure how hypnotherapy works.
 One theory is that your conscious mind switches off while you are relaxed.
 Your unconscious mind is then open to the helpful suggestions of the therapist.